Convert EPS to JBG

 The JBG file extension stands for Joint Bi-level Image Group, a format developed for efficient lossless compression of binary images, primarily used in fax transmissions.
 Introduced by the Joint Bi-level Image Experts Group, JBG files store 1-bit raster images and offer superior compression compared to older standards like CCITT Group 3 and 4.
 Although initially popular for fax machines, the format has largely been superseded by JBIG2, which provides even better compression.

-Check the file preview quickly and use EPS to JBG tools if you need to change the conversion settings.
+Check the preview and configure EPS to JBG tools before proceeding.